Hais History, Family Crest & Coats of Arms

 The surname Hais was first found in Normandy (French: Normandie), the former Duchy of Normandy, where this distinguished family held a family seat in the castle and barony of Lahaie-du-Puits in the arrondissement of Coutance from about the year 890.
 But the annals of the family only start about 1066 when the Sire Eudo de Lahaie accompanied Duke William of Normandy in his conquest of England.
 He became a great Baron and possessed vast estates in Sussex, Essex and Suffolk, and died in 1098, and the Norman branch of the family continued to flourish.

-Important Dates for the Hais family
+Early History of the Hais family

 This web page shows only a small excerpt of our Hais research.
 Another 62 words (4 lines of text) covering the years 1169, 1169, 1592, 1636, 1596 and 1671 are included under the topic Early Hais History in all our PDF Extended History products and printed products wherever possible.